+Step 1: Write Professional Growth Goal 1 (from Domain 2 or 3) • What do I want to change about my instruction that will effectively impact student learning? • What is my personal learning necessary to make that change?
+What are the measures of success?

+A ction Plan Professional Learning Strategies/Actions Resources/Support Targeted Completion Date Der nonstrable: Identify the documentation into ended to demonstrate y our professional growth. ☐ Artifacts □ Self-Assessment □ PLC documents □ Ongoing Self- Reflection Certificate of Completion ☐ Teaming with Colleague □ Logs □ ObservationData □ Other: (please specify)

-- What do I want to change about my instruction that will effectively impact student learning? - What is my personal learning necessary to make that change? - What are the measures of success?
+Step 2: Write Professional Growth Goal 2 (from Domain 1 or 4) Professional Growth Goal 2 (from Domain 1 or 4): What do I want to change about my instruction that will effectively impact student learning?
+What is my personal learning necessary to make that change?
+What are the measures of success?
+Action Plan Resources/Support Targeted Professional Learning Strategies/Actions Completion Date Demonstrable: Identify the documentation intended to demonstrate your professional growth. □ PLC documents □ Artifacts □ Self-Assessment □ Ongoing Self-Reflection □ Certificate of □ Observation □ Teaming with Colleague □ Logs Completion Data □ Other: (please specify) Teacher Signature: Date: Administrator Signature: Date: Part C: On-going Reflection - Progress Toward Professional Growth Goals-Complete this section at mid-year or at any other conference held throughout the year to identify progress toward each professional growth goal.
+Status of Professional Growth Goal: Date: Revisions/Modifications: Mid-year review conducted on: Teacher Signature Principal Signature Date: Teacher Signature:

-Ac tion Plan

-Drofossional Loarning Stratogies (Actions Resources/Support Targeted

-Professional Learning Strategies/Actions Completion Date

-Dem nonstrable:

-Identify the documentation inte nded to demonstrate y our professional

-growth.

-Artifacts Self-Assessment PLC documents Ongoing Self-

-Reflection

-Certificate of Teaming with Colleague Logs Observation

-Completion Data

-Other: (please specify)

-Teacher Signature: Date:

 Administrator Signature: Date:

-· · · · · · · · · · · · · · · · · · ·

-Part C: On-going Reflection - Progress Toward Professional Growth Goals-Complete this section at mid-year or at any other conference held throughout the year to identify progress toward each professional growth goal.

-Date: Status of Professional Growth Goal: Revisions/Modifications: Mid-year review conducted on: Teacher Signature Principal Signature

-Part D: Summative Reflection- Level of Attainment for Professional Growth Goal-

-Complete this section at the end of the year to describe the level of attainment for each Professional Growth Goal.
+mative Reflection- Level of Attain section at the end of the year to describe

+Date: End of Year Reflection:

 Next Steps:

+•

 Teacher Signature: Date:

 Administrator Signature: Date:

-Reflective practice & professional growth planning Template
+Reflective practice & professional growth planning Template OPGES: Library Media Specialist Form A